Copper sheathing

 Copper sheathing is a method for protecting the hull of a wooden vessel from attack by shipworm, barnacles and other marine growth through the use of copper plates affixed to the surface of the hull, below the waterline.
 It was pioneered and developed by the Royal Navy during the 18th century.
-In antiquity, ancient Chinese used copper plates while ancient Greeks used lead plates to protect the underwater hull.
+In antiquity, ancient Vietnamese and later Chinese used copper plates while ancient Greeks used lead plates to protect the underwater hull.

 Development

-Deterioration of the hull of a wooden ship was a significant problem during the Age of Sail.
+Deterioration of the hull of a wooden ship was a significant problem for timber hulls.
 Ships' hulls were under continuous attack by shipworm, barnacles and other marine growth, all of which had some adverse effect on the ship, be it structurally, in the case of the worm, or affecting speed and handling in the case of the weeds.
 The most common methods of dealing with these problems were through the use of wood, and sometimes lead, sheathing.
 Expendable wood sheathing effectively provided a non-structural skin to the hull for the worm to attack, and could be easily replaced in dry dock at regular intervals.
 However, weed grew rapidly and slowed ships.
 Lead sheathing, while more effective than wood in mitigating these problems, reacted badly with the iron bolts of the ships.

 Even older than the sheathing methods were the various graving and paying techniques.
 There were three main substances used: white stuff, which was a mixture of whale oil, rosin and brimstone; black stuff, a mixture of tar and pitch; and brown stuff, which was simply brimstone added to black stuff.
 It was common practice to coat the hull with the selected substance, then cover that with a thin outer layer of wooden planking.

+Multiple Chinese-language sources from the antiquity record the existence of "copper ships" associated with the Việt/Yue peoples of Northern Vietnam.
+A 4th century reference appears in the Shui Jing Zhu (Commentary on the Water Classic) by Li Daoyuan: “In the river there are copper ships cast by the Kings of the Việt.
+When the river tide recede, people are able to see them.” (江中有越王所鑄銅船，潮水退時，人有見之者).
+A similar statement is found in the 4th century Jiaozhou Ji (Records of Jiaozhou) by Liu Xinqi: “The Việt people cast copper to make ships; when the tides of the river recede, they can be seen.” (越人鑄銅爲船，在江潮退時見).
+These accounts suggest that copper vessels were sufficiently well known to be remarked upon by multiple authors.
+Furthermore, the fact that the copper could only be seen during the ebb tide strongly suggests that copper was only attached to the bottom of the hull, rather than a hull made entirely of copper.
+It is possible that some southern group of shipwrights in those ages had the services of smiths who beat metal into plates fit for nailing to the hulls of their craft to protect the timbers.